Aller-Couleur/handlebars-i18n/readme.md

 *  (standard date)
 *  (date and time)

-you can define a 4th parameter with a custom name:
+define a 4th parameter with a custom name:

 ```